 Laser Hair Removal Procedure

 Laser hair removal should always be performed by a licensed and knowledgeable health care professional.
 Dr. Zemmel ensures that his patients receive the highest quality treatments that yield the highest quality results.
-At Richmond Aesthetic Surgery, laser hair removal is always performed by nurse practitioner Rachel Duke, NP.
+At Richmond Aesthetic Surgery, laser hair removal is always performed by a qualified aesthetic professional.
 There is very little preparation required prior to a treatment, making it easy to do during a lunch break or after work.
 Most appointments take 10 to 60 minutes depending on the size of the area to be treated.
 Laser hair removal is a virtually painless procedure, and no local anesthetic is required.
 Patients should expect to feel a warm sensation during the procedure due to the heat produced in order to damage each hair follicle.
 For additional comfort, a hose is attached to the laser handpiece blowing very cold air to help anesthetize or numb the skin.

 Patients should arrive to their appointment with a clean, close shave.
 The laser will target the hair shaft below the skin surface where it will disable further growth.
 Long hair present on the skin surface will waste the laser energy, “singe” it, thus never targeting the intended structure which is the hair root sheath that lies below the skin surface.
 The hair root below the skin surface needs to be present in order to be targeted by the laser; therefore, it is best not to wax, pluck, or use depilatory creams for at least 4 weeks prior to the treatment.
 Dr. Zemmel also recommends that patients not arrive at their appointments with any self-tanners, tanning bed, sunburn, or new tan within 2 weeks leading up to your appointment.
 Any darkening or pigment changes of the skin, even if not visible to the human eye, will be detected by the laser and therefore reduce the amount of hair eliminated per session.